Defense powers No. 1 Alabama past No. 18 MSU, 24-0

 "He got hit low a few times out there today," Saban said.
 "He got hit in the front of the knee and not the back, which is where his problem was.
 I think he's OK."

+"It's a great feeling," Tide linebacker Dylan Moses said.
+"It means we got the job done."

-Alabama had five sacks and Mississippi State had four in a rough day for both quarterbacks.
+Alabama had five sacks and Mississippi State had four in a rough day for both quarterbacks against two talent-rich defensive lines.

 Tagovailoa was 14 of 21 for 164 yards with a touchdown and an interception.
 He also lost a fumble on a botched exchange with Damien Harris.